awwea/daofinance/README.md

 VCs, especially in crypto, often are regionally strong but don't have a global footprint.
 However, most of the major projects in Ethereum and generally across crypto have global ambitions.
 Thus crypto communities require an understanding of diverse, idiosyncratic markets.
 An investor-partner that has a truly global footprint and is able to help portfolio projects in a range of different geographies can create more value for companies and investors than traditional VCs.

 **Liquidity**
 Two predominant capital pooling/allocation structures exist, each with liquidity trade-offs: evergreen hedge funds and close-ended venture funds.
-In the hedge fund model investors have liquidity on a few months' notice.
+In the hedge fund model investors have liquidity on a few months notice.
 This affects a fund operator's incentives and decisions: liquidity of underlying holdings must be maintained, and managers are often compensated on an annual basis, creating focus around the given calendar year, sacrificing long-term value creation in order to harvest short-term profits.
 A venture fund structure with a lock-in period of 7-10 years can be a difficult purchase decision for investors because the asset is illiquid for a long period of time.
 Further, there isn't any mechanism for investors to onboard after an initial period, thereby closing off venture returns to an exclusive group.
 There should be a mechanism whereby investors can on-board after the initial capital formation and off-board reasonably should they require liquidity.
 Investors that on-board late should naturally pay a premium for doing so and investors that off-board early should bear some reasonable liquidity penalty.

 **Social scalability**
 Most funds have a few key individuals (known as "key persons") that drive the vast majority of deal flow.
 However, a fund could benefit from a community or network of motivated members that drive substantially more deal-flow and contribute value-add activities to portfolio projects.
 A filtered community incentivized to find, assess, and support projects could increase the quality of deal flow and the reputation of the organization.
 Experimentation with novel social coordination tools such as [SourceCred](https://sourcecred.io/) can ensure incentives among a coherent community and thoughtful debate while ensuring information security when appropriate.

 ### D.O.M - DAO

-Pre-DAO project (2020 to 2023) was an [ETX Fintech SA](https://etxfinance.technology/) experiment in distributed trading software and capital formation and distributed decision making in the allocation of the supplied capital.
+Pre-DAO project (2020 to 2023) was an [ETX Fintech SA](https://etxfinance.technology/) experiment in distributed trading software and capital formation and distributed decision making in the allocation of the supplied capital (Trading and Liquidity Pools).
+A community pooled capital by depositing their tokens to deploy capital in a for-profit motive, thereby driving the value of the underlying capital pool.
+In retrospect, the early days of the DAO proved quite interesting as an enthusiastic decentralized community self-organized and performed due diligence on potential deals.
+Further, the due diligence standards and requirements that the members were establishing would have made for a much more tempered and coherent subsequent era of funding protocols than what we saw in the ICO craze circa 2017.
+As new regulations come into force across a number of fintech sectors, we look at the areas most likely to be affected by changes over the next 12 months.
+The past few months have been turbulent for fintechs.
+With tanking economies, falling investment interest and an extremely long crypto winter, change has become a familiar state of being.
+But, as the industry continues to mature, more changes are expected – this time in the form of regulations that will seek to 'stabilise and secure fintechs by building trust in the space'.

 Since firstappearing on the planet, humankind has been constantly inventing new ways to organizeand increase the scale of cooperation with more and more effective structures, from the nuclear family and tribes to states, corporations, and the global economy.
 The mostadvanced organization thus far, the Internet, opened the door for real-time information exchange at a worldwide scale, but it lacks the economic means for general-purpose coordination and global peer-production.